The Heron and the Fish: Origin and variations

 The first occurrence of the fable about the fastidious heron occurs in a late Mediaeval manuscript of Latin prose fables called Opusculum fabularum (little collection of fables), which claims to have rendered them from the Greek.
 A heron stands by the waterside one morning, surrounded by a rich choice of fish which it ignores since it is not ready to eat.
 During the afternoon it rejects humbler types of fish as unworthy, hoping for better pickings but, by evening, is so hungry that it settles for a snail.

 The Italian fabulist Laurentius Abstemius seems to have imitated the theme in his story of the Fowler and the Chaffinch (De aucupe et fringilla), included in his Hecatomythium as fable 39.
 A bird-catcher who has waited all day, hoping for a larger catch, comes away in the end with no more than a chaffinch.
-Roger L'Estrange included a translation of it in his 1692 fable collection, drawing the moral that '‘Men are so greedy after what’s to come, which is uncertain, that they slip present Opportunities, which are never to be recover’d’.
+Roger L'Estrange included a translation of it in his 1692 fable collection, drawing the moral that Men are so greedy after what's to come, which is uncertain, that they slip present Opportunities, which are never to be recovered.

 The fable of the heron was given popularity in France at a slightly earlier date than in England by being included in the second edition of La Fontaine's Fables, (VII.4).
 There it is given a certain intertextuality when the heron's 'disdainful choice' is compared to that of the town mouse visiting his country cousin in the tale of The Town Mouse and the Country Mouse.
 La Fontaine is referring to Horace's version of that fable, but then proposes to give a human example of the situation he describes and proceeds straight away to tell the fable of a fastidious beauty (VII.5) who turns down all suitors when she is young and has to take what she can get after her looks fade.

 In the 18th century there was an English imitation of La Fontaine's fable of the heron in Rowland Rugeley's "The Heron: a fable for young maids".
 But it was often the later application to human conduct that was preferred by La Fontaine's imitators.
 Charles Denis gave that a lively recreation as "The Old Maid" who eventually married her footman in his Selected Fables (1754).
-It was also included as "The Dainty Spinster" among Ivan Krylov's fables in Russian.
+The same situation was adapted as "The Dainty Spinster" by Ivan Krylov in 1806 and later included among his fables.